I suck at sports.

 That one minor success was enough for me.
 I LOVED sports now!!!

 The shock on my face shifted quickly to EXCITEMENT!
 I was DONE with the dumb tiny tosses.
-I was a jock now, yo!
+I was a jock now, !

 So I FLUNG that ball as though I were going for some kind of distance — and height, for that matter — record.
 I watched the ball fly through the air, admiring my newfound power, but as the people in the studio audience avoided getting hit by the rogue ball, the look on my face switched to one of fear.

-Miss Mary Ann: Now, Judith.
+Miss Mary Anne: Now, Judith.
 We must remember that we are indoors.

-My face fell, and I turned beet red.
+My face fell, and I turned beet red, feeling like Ramona Quimby when she’d let down Miss Binney.
 How humiliating!
 But at the same time, how exciting!
 How awesome it felt to just take something and throw it as hard as I could!

 And thus it all began.